Echoshard/PaLM2Unity/README.md

 This uses the text generation method which has a faster response time.
 You can add personality or extra information using addToPromptStart.
 It's defaulted to "Be Breif" causing it to give short responses and not overwhelm the text box.

+# Debug
+Use DebugResponse to get the full response from the PaLM2 Api